-A visit to Disney is great anytime of the year, but the experience is enhanced when you realize that it’s not for you.
-It’s for guest and kids, those that are on the adventure with the family and friends.
-Disney is special because it’s known as the Happiest Place on Earth.
-Nothing bad ever happens in the Magic Kingdom.
+A visit to Disneyland or Disney World is great at any time of the year, but the experience is enhanced when realizing that it’s not for you.
+Disney is for guests and kids on an adventure with family and friends.
+They call it the Happiest Place on Earth.
+Nothing bad happens on a visit to the Magic Kingdom.

-Any vacation at Disneyland is special, as long as the adults remember one thing: It’s not about you.
-It’s about your kids or grandchildren.
-It’s about family.
-Sharing a moment of pure joy at Disney is a once-in-a-lifetime event for some.
-It’s an escape from reality for a few hours, or a few days (if you’re lucky).
+A vacation at Disneyland is special, as long as adults remember it’s about sharing a once-in-a-lifetime event.
+It’s an escape from reality for a few hours or days.

 Here’s how to do it: